TriPham9001/TriPham9001/README.md

 ## Hi there 👋

 🔥 I'm a Software Engineer with 2 years of experience in full-stack development, specializing in **Next.js** and **NestJS**.
 I focus on building responsive, user-friendly applications.
+✨ Always learning new technologies and aiming to deliver high-quality, impactful solutions.

 ## 🔧 Skills
 - 🖥️ Frontend: **Next.js**, **React**, **Tailwind CSS**, **TypeScript**